Steve Alaimo: Vision Records

 TK Records closed in 1981, forcing Henry Stone to seek out Morris Levy for financial relief and forging a new partnership.
 Alaimo, edged out of the deal, had fallen on hard times.
 In 1987, Alaimo was back on his feet, forming Vision Records with engineering producers Ron and Howard Albert.
 Vision specialized in top-notch recordings for stars who had once graced Criteria Studios during the 1970s.
-The label also dabbled in the production and promotion of Miami Bass records, including artists such as Beatmaster Clay D.
+The label also dabbled in the production and promotion of Miami Bass records, including artists such as Beatmaster Clay D. Along with the Albert Brothers, the trio formed Audio Vision studios in 1987 which would have numerous hits in a variety of genres including hip-hop and classic rock for the next 35 years.

+Death

+Alaimo died on November 30, 2024, at the age of 84.
+He was survived by his wife, Candy.
+He was six days shy of what would have been his 85th birthday.